 The host field accepts IP addresses too.
 If you wanted to only login from

 10.1.1.123 you can add that to the host field.
-IP address ranges can also be specified by leaving off the last octet.
+You can also specify IP address ranges by leaving off the last octet.

 10.1.1. will allow logins from any IP address that starts with